 A proper pistol grip has several key features

-1. It holds the pistol naturally in line to the target, aiding sight alignment (Pointing)
+2. POINTING: It allows both hands to point the pistol naturally in line to the target, aiding sight alignment

-3. It has maximum friction to control recoil
+3. RECOIL CONTROL: It has maximum friction to control and minimize weapon movement

-4. The proper grip always lines the front and back sights with your dominant eye allowing you concentrate on the target and the front sight.
+4. ALIGNMENT: The proper grip always lines the front and back sights with your dominant eye on the target

 DOMINANAT HAND: The “V” between the thumb and forefinger is placed high on the pistol backstrap.
 Wrap the thumb and fingers around the pistol.
 Place your trigger finger along the frame parallel to the barrel.

 1. The palm is a backstop to control the backward force of the recoil

 2. The index finger moves the trigger rearward without moving the gun until it fires

 Your entire dominant arm from the shoulder all the way through the wrist should be a solid brace.
 Once fully extended it doesn't push forward or move at all.